Yamabe flow on manifolds with edges: Abstract

 \section{Abstract}

-{This article studies local existence and uniqueness of Yamabe flow within a class of compact Riemannian manifolds with incomplete edge singularities.
-Our main analytic step is to establish parabolic Schauder-type estimates for the heat operator on a class of edge singular spaces.
-We apply these estimates to obtain local existence for certain quasilinear equations, including the Yamabe flow.}
+{Let $(M,g)$ be a compact oriented Riemannian manifold with an incomplete edge singularity.
+This article shows that it is possible to evolve $g$ by the Yamabe flow within a class of singular edge metrics.
+As the main analytic step we establish parabolic Schauder-type estimates for the heat operator on certain H\"older spaces adapted to the singular edge geometry.
+We apply these estimates to obtain local existence for a variety of quasilinear equations, including the Yamabe flow.
+This provides a setup for a subsequent discussion of the Yamabe problem using flow techniques in the singular setting.}